j/type-events/README.md

 @EventSubscriber()
 export class NotifySlack {
-  // You can listen on multiple events as well as define it's priority.
+  // Make this handler low priority and run without waiting for the result
-  // The higher priority is, the sooner it gets executed
+  // before moving to the next event.
-  @On([Impression, Conversion], { priority: -255 })
+  @On([Impression, Conversion], { priority: -255, isAsync: true })
   async notify(event: Impression | Conversion): Promise<void> {
     if (event instanceof Impression) {
       // do something with impression events